 Genessee Community College student and FITC graduate Sam King went on to explain “The last 18 months have been a real whirlwind.
 I have loved being part of a very successful team and had the privilege to play with some very gifted and talented players from across the world.
 I’m currently studying in America and enjoying my football.
 The coaching and guidance I received during my time at FITC has helped me live a lifestyle some people dream of having.
 I am eternally grateful to everyone at FITC.”

 With a wide range of opportunities available to students in mainstream education who are looking for an exciting post 16 education course or finding themselves struggling to cope within mainstream education in Key stages 3 and 4, FITC offer a wide range of vocational, classroom and internships and would love to see hear from you.
 Contact FITC’s Education Manager, Dave Crooks, for more details about either of the above.

-Our next exciting event will be a taster session for current yr11’s and their parents to see what BTEC Sport is all about.
-This will be held at The Portland Centre in late November or early December between 4pm and 6pm.
-Exact details will be posted on social media and on here in early November.
-Please contact Dave Crooks: firstname.lastname@example.org or call 0115 955 7215 for more details.
+Our next exciting event will be a taster session for current year 11’s and their parents to see what BTEC Sport is all about.
+This will be held at The Portland Centre on Tuesday 6th December from 3:45pm until 5:45pm.
+Please contact Dave Crooks: email@example.com or call 0115 955 7215 for more details.